-The Council received notification from the National Marine Fisheries Service (via letter dated June 12, 2020) of the status of the Red Porgy stock in the South Atlantic and indicated management has not made adequate progress in rebuilding the population.
+The Council received notification from NMFS (via letter dated June 12, 2020) of the status of the Red Porgy stock in the South Atlantic and indicated management has not made adequate progress in rebuilding the population.
 Following notification that a stock is undergoing overfishing and overfished, the Magnuson-Stevens Fishery Conservation and Management Act requires the Council to develop a fishery management plan amendment with actions that end overfishing immediately and rebuild the affected stock.
 The Council has two years to develop an amendment; hence, the statutory deadline would be June 12, 2022.